– Heavens to Murgatroid!

 BUT, BTW (by the way) let me tell you AAMOF (as a matter of fact) with an OMG (oh my G-d) that MMD (made my day) and WFM (works for me)!!:

 Last month, my daughter took her 17 year old son and 13 year old daughter to Israel with our Temple for my granddaughter’s Bat Mitzvah.
-I was greatly saddened I could not go with them.
+I was greatly saddened I could not go with them, but I did play my part and visited the holy land redemption website to make a donation on my behalf.
 The decision that Shayna made to have her Bat Mitzvah without all her family surrounding her and so far away from home, was considered and thought about by her long and hard.
 She felt it was a one-time opportunity and an experience she felt she wanted.

 Like any grandparent, I was nervous and honestly, felt anxious the entire time they were in the Middle East.
 When they pulled away in the Uber, I cried.
 I kept waking up during the night to check on my phone where their plane was with the airline’s website and saw how many hours they had before landing.
 Actually, that was my reassurance they were still in the air!
 Please indulge me!
 I burst out in tears when I saw they had landed safely and I actually knew they landed before my daughter could text me!
 OMG!
 Technology!